 The contents of the Draft Donlin Gold Project Environmental Impact Statement and its associated attachments are not fully Section 508 Compliant.

-If you experience any difficulty accessing the data or information therein, please contact Keith Gordon at 907-753-5710.
+If you experience any difficulty accessing the data or information therein, please contact Richard Darden at 907-753-5710.
 We will try to assist you as best we can.

 This may include providing the information to you in an alternative format.